 After hitchhiking across the country, handling dynamite for an oil company, and finishing his college career, Professor Bill Harbaugh decided he wanted to move out west.
 His research focuses on several aspects of decision-making, including altruism, charitable giving patterns, hormones and competitive behavior, and neuroeconomics.
 His research in altruism caught the attention of the Dalai Lama who met with him during the Mind and Life XX Conference in Zurich.
 In one of his classes, Harbaugh instructs his students to give $100 to the class at the beginning of the term; the money is used for class experiments and, at the end, students get their money back and sometimes even more.

 For Associate Professor Glen Weddell, Eugene has been an easy place to live and the UO has been a great place to work.
 With outstanding colleagues and curious students, the economics department has given him an ideal environment to teach and conduct research.
 “Economics provides an environment where you can actually make a difference in the world,” says Waddell, whose research centers on topics including economics of education, health economics, risky behaviors, personnel economics, and the importance of physical and qualitative spaces in determining economic outcomes.

 Economic majors have some of the highest starting salaries across all college graduates.
-Careers in economics are stable and economists’ median pay in the U.S. is $90,000 annually, according to the Bureau of Labor Statistics.
+Careers in economics are stable and economists’ median pay in the US is more than $100,000 annually, according to the Bureau of Labor Statistics.
 Career opportunities in economics are found in federal, state, and local government agencies, corporate and private industries, business administration, various nonprofit organizations, and journalism.
-Economics is a great background for continued education in law or any business field as well.
+Economics is a great background for continued education in law or any business field, as well.
 Banks and other financial institutions employ economists to undertake specialized analysis in evaluating market positions and profit possibilities, federal government economic policies that have important implications for their business, and international economic events that affect the operation of their firms.